eda-ricercatore/gulyas-scripts/notes/deadlines.md

 	- https://econcs.pku.edu.cn/icalp2020/
 	- http://eatcs.org/index.php/future-icalps
 	- ICALP 2020 in Beijing, China.
+		* Venue and dates changed to: Saarbrücken, Germany, July 8-11.
+			+ This is because of the spread of the coronavirus/COVID-19 virus infections.
 	- Main conference: July 8-12, 2020.
 	- Submission deadline: February 12, 2020, AoE.
 + ICCV, International Conference on Computer Vision